-MET easements are perpetual, and apply to all present and future owners of the land.
+Easements are perpetual, and apply to all present and future owners of the land.
 Under Federal tax law, no tax advantages are possible for easements that last only for a limited period of time.

 - What are advantages of donating an easement?

-For individuals who have strong feelings about preservation of their land, an easement will assure that the land will never be used in a way contrary to their intent.
+For individuals who have strong feelings about protecting their land, an easement will assure that the land will never be used in a way contrary to their intent.
 Financial benefits in the form of tax deductions are also associated with easements.
 Easements often make it much easier to pass on the land to the owner’s children without paying large estate taxes.
 Finally, easements may make it difficult or impossible for government to condemn the protected land.